Interest Talks

 The Titanic - What might have been

 As with most catastrophes there are usually a number of factors to blame.
 The sinking of the Titanic was no exception.
-In this talk I reveal the blunders that contributed to her demise on 15 April 1912.
+In this talk I reveal the blunders that contributed to her demise on 15 April 1912 and how they could have been avoided.

 Chris Barnard - Surgeon Extrordinaire